 Diverticula are sac-like pouches that protrude from the smooth muscular layer of the colon with age.
 These sac-like pouches tend to develop where the muscles are weakest, or at areas where penetrating vessels cross through the muscles.
 They are caused by increased pressure along these weakened areas, such as during constipated bowel movement, being overweight and living a sedentary lifestyle, or due to a low-fibre diet.

 The presence of diverticula, and consequently diverticular disease in Singapore, is more common in people over the age of 40, and affecting up to 50% of people over the age of 60.
 Generally, diverticula exhibit no symptoms and require no treatment.
 Consequently, diverticula are usually only discovered during a colonoscopy or CT scan, or when patients exhibit symptoms.

-If your diverticula become infected and inflamed (diverticulitis), you may suddenly:
+If your diverticula become infected and inflamed (diverticulitis), you may suddenly experience these symptoms:

-• get mucus or blood in your stools (rectal bleeding)
+• Mucus or blood in your stools (rectal bleeding)